tweag/nickel/doc/manual/typing.md

 - `Dyn`: the dynamic type.
 This is the type given to most expressions outside of a typed block.
 A value of type `Dyn` can be pretty much anything.
-- `Num`: the only number type.
+- `Number`: the only number type.
 Currently implemented as a 64bits float.
-- `Str`: a string, which must always be valid UTF8.
+- `String`: a string, which must always be valid UTF8.
 - `Bool`: a boolean, that is either `true` or `false`.
 <!-- - `Lbl`: a contract label.
 You usually don't need to use it or worry about it,-->
 <!--     it is more of an internal thing.  -->